astrlux/argot/README.md

 ## Ideas:

 I think to be more efficient in creating spellfiles for different domains really fast I can run some deriviative of TF-IDF on canonical literature for the field in question and extract the semi-unique tokens.
+Setting that up is a project in and of itself.
+Any suggestions on how to collect mass spellfiles?